dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Potion of Brilliance<sup>d</sup>**: When drunk, the drinker gains a large bonus to spellpower, their channeling time is reduced by 1, and they gain telepathy in a large oblong shape in front of them.

+**Potion of Lightning<sup>t</sup>**: When drunk, the drinker gains lightning resistance.
+When thrown, causes lightening damage in a small aoe around where it lands.
+When used to coat a weapon, deals lightning damage to the wielder.

 **Potion of Paralysis<sup>t</sup>**: If thrown, releases a cloud of paralytic gas.
 If drunk, ???

 **Potion of Fire<sup>t</sup>**: If thrown, creates a fiery explosion.
 If drunk, applies fire immunity buff.
 If used to coat weapon, applies extra fire damage on hit.
 For as long as weapon coating is in effect the weapon acts as a light source.